markahrens/mytungsten/src/content/blog/2008/whats-on-my-ipod.md

 ---

-<p>Today I took the somewhat questionable action of looking at a <a href="https://web.archive.org/web/20131211172915/http://www.webarnold.net/">friend’s</a> iPod he left at his desk all day and starting perusing his artist list, which led to some slight mocking.&nbsp; To be fair, I decided to make a list of all of the artists on my iPod and open that up for the world to mock, so have at it after the break</p>
+Today I took the somewhat questionable action of looking at a <a href="https://web.archive.org/web/20131211172915/http://www.webarnold.net/">friend’s</a> iPod he left at his desk all day and starting perusing his artist list, which led to some slight mocking.&nbsp; To be fair, I decided to make a list of all of the artists on my iPod and open that up for the world to mock, so have at it after the break

 <ul>